ARE FATS BAD FOR WEIGHT LOSS?

 How many fats do you need for weight loss?

 As we’ve already said, if you don’t eat enough fats then you will find it harder to regulate your mood and your overall health will take a big hit.
-The optimal recommended intake for fat is less of an exact science as it is for carbs and protein (which you can see here and here).
+On the other hand if you eat too many, then of course fats can be bad for weight loss.
+So how much fat is bad for weight loss?

 Like most things in life, the poison is in the dose and you can find your optimal dose by working with our expert coaches.